Entanglement structure of current-driven diffusive fermion systems: Random circuit model

-One of our motivations for distributing the gates according to (\ref{eqn:dmu}) is based on the fact that ballistic operator spreading, which is associated with fast scrambling and quantum chaos, only emerges in a two-step process that requires both $p_1$ and $p_2$ to be nonzero.
-The general picture for operator spreading in high-temperature quantum chaotic spin models without a conservation law was developed in Ref.~\cite{Nahum16,Nahum17,vonKeyserlingk17}.
-More recently, these results were generalized to the case with a conservation law \cite{Khemani17,Tibor17}, where it was found that during the evolution induced by the random circuit, an initially non-trivial local operator $\mathcal{O}_i$ at site $i$ can be decomposed into two components: a conserved component that spreads diffusively with the diffusion constant $D$, and a non-conserved component distributed across an exponentially growing number of operator strings each of which has a maximum length and number of non-trivial operators that scales as $v_B t$, where $v_B$ is the butterfly velocity.
+One of our motivations for distributing the gates according to Eq.~(\ref{eqn:dmu}) is based on the fact that ballistic operator spreading, which is associated with fast scrambling and quantum chaos, only emerges in a two-step process that requires both $p_1$ and $p_2$ to be nonzero.
+The general picture for operator spreading in high-temperature quantum chaotic spin models without a conservation law was developed in Refs.~\cite{Nahum16,Nahum17,vonKeyserlingk17}.
+More recently, these results were generalized to the case with a conservation law \cite{Khemani17,Tibor17}, where it was found that during the evolution induced by the random circuit, an initially nontrivial local operator $\mathcal{O}_i$ at site $i$ can be decomposed into two components: a conserved component that spreads diffusively with the diffusion constant $D$, and a nonconserved component distributed across an exponentially growing number of operator strings.
+Each operator string has a maximum length and number of nontrivial operators that scales as $v_B t$, where $v_B$ is the butterfly velocity.
 Stated more precisely, we decompose the time-evolved operator into a complete operator basis formed by tensor product ``strings'' of operators from the set $\{ \mathbb{I}, n, c, c^\dag \}$ \be \mathcal{O}_i(t) =\mathcal{O}_{i}^c (t)+\mathcal{O}_{i}^{\rm nc}(t) = \sum_{S_c} a_{S_c} S_c + \sum_{S_{\rm nc}} a_{S_{\rm nc}}S_{\rm nc}, \ee where $S_c$ are operator strings composed of tensor products of $\mathbb{I}$ and $n$ operators only and $S_{\rm nc}$ consists of all other operator strings.
-The ballistic spreading of the front is determined by the dynamics of $S_{\rm nc}$.
-To describe the qualitative features of the operator spreading process, we first define a coarse grained density of local density and creation operators
+The ballistic spreading of the front is determined by the dynamics of $\mathcal{O}_i^{\rm nc}$.
+To describe the qualitative features of the operator-spreading process, we first define a coarse-grained density of local density and creation operators

-where $\Delta \gg 1$ is the coarse graining scale.
+where $\Delta \gg 1$ is the coarse-graining scale.
 At the ``front'' of the spreading operator, each of these components is at a low density, which allows us to neglect nonlinearities in their dynamics.
 The linear hydrodynamics for these two fields has to take the form